apache/predictionio/docs/manual/source/resources/faq.html.md

 ---
 title: Frequently Asked Questions
 ---

+If you have questions that are not resolved below, you can subscribe and post to the user mailing list.
+You can follow the instructions [here](/support).

 ## Using PredictionIO

 ### Q: How do I check to see if various dependencies, such as ElasticSearch and HBase, are running?